JamesSaxon/jamessaxon.github.io/_posts/2021-11-04-shapes-shadows.md

 {% include imagecap.html url="shapes_shadows/m_venation.png" width="60%" description="Venation pattern for an <em>M</em>, generated using the algorithm by Runions et al." %}

-Though this did not fit my immediate, aesthetic aims, the basic algorithm is clearly capable of very nice results.
+Though this did not fit my immediate aesthetic aims, the basic algorithm is clearly capable of very nice results.
 I look forward to revisiting this for generative grillwork/lattices.